Bangor, Gwynedd: Cathedral

 The Cathedral Church of St Deiniol is a Grade I Listed building and is set in a sloping oval churchyard.
 The site has been used for Christian worship since the sixth century but the present building dates from the twelfth century.
 It has a two-bay chancel, transepts, a crossing tower, a seven-bay nave and a tower at the west end.

 Theatre

-The 344-seat Theatr Gwynedd was opened on Deiniol Road in 1975 by the university, and closed in 2008.
-The building was demolished in 2010.
+The 344-seat Theatr Gwynedd was opened on Deiniol Road in 1975 by the university and closed in 2008; the building was demolished in 2010.
 Prior to Theatr Gwynedd, Bangor was home to the County Theatre, a converted chapel on Dean Street.
-The building was altered in 1912 for theatrical productions, and converted to use as a night club in 1986, currently named as "Cube Nightclub".
+The building was altered in 1912 for theatrical productions and converted to a nightclub in 1986, currently known as Trilogy Nightclub.

-The Pontio Arts and Innovation Centre by Bangor University on Deiniol Road, opened in 2015, has a theatre and a cinema.
+The Pontio Arts and Innovation Centre by Bangor University on Deiniol Road, opened in 2015, has a theatre and a one screen cinema.

 The Archdeacon's House in Bangor was the setting for act 3, scene I of William Shakespeare's Henry IV, Part 1.